haoyuns/rmarkdown/notes/google/google.md

 **Sharing a narrative**: select an appropriate *theme*; add your text, visuals, and an exciting reveal at the end; try *pasting, linking, and embedding* visuals from different sources to see how they behave differently.

 ### Developing presentations and slideshows
+**Presenting with a framework:**

+- create logical connections that tie back to the business task
+- gives your audience context about your data
+- helps you focus on the most important information

+**Weaving data into your presentation:**

+1. It's helpful for your audience to understand what data was available during data collection.
+You can also tell them if any new relevant data has come up, or if you discovered that you need different data.

+2. Establish the initial *hypothesis*.
+Your initial hypothesis is a theory you're trying to prove or disprove with data.
+You want to establish your hypothesis early in the presentation so that your audience has the right context to put it in.

+3. Next, you'll want to explain the solution to your business tasks using examples and visualizations.

+*The McCandless Method:*

+- Introduce the graphic by name
+- Answer obvious questions before they're asked
+- State the insight of your graphic
+- Call out data to support that insight
+- Tell your audience why it matters

+4. Take a second to self-check and ask yourself, *"Does this data point or chart support the point I want people to walk away with?"* It's a good reminder to think about your audience every time you add data to a presentation.

+#### Good data presentation
+The good presentation **logically** guides the audience through the data – from the objectives at the beginning all the way to the conclusions at the end.

+- Title and date the presentation was last updated
+- Flow or table of contents
+- Transition slides
+- Visual introduction to the data (also used as a repeated theme)
+- Animated bullet points
+- Annotations on top of visuals
+- Logic and progression
+- Limitations to the data (caveats), what the data can’t tell you